 Commercial loans are placed on non-accrual status when (i) management has determined that full repayment of all contractual principal and interest is in doubt, or (ii) the loan is past due 90 days or more as to principal or interest unless the loan is well secured and in the process of collection.
 Residential and consumer loans, other than government insured pool buyout loans, are generally placed on non-accrual status when they are 90 days past due.
-Residential loans that have rolled off of short-term deferral and have not caught up on their deferred payments may also be placed on non-accrual; these loans are typically pending modification.
 When a loan is placed on non-accrual status, uncollected interest accrued is reversed and charged to interest income.
 Commercial loans are returned to accrual status only after all past due principal and interest has been collected and full repayment of remaining contractual principal and interest is reasonably assured.
 Residential loans are generally returned to accrual status when less than 90 days past due.
 Past due status of loans is determined based on the contractual next payment due date.
 Loans less than 30 days past due are reported as current.